programminghistorian/jekyll/en/lessons/getting-started-with-github-desktop.md

 ## Software Requirements

-GitHub Desktop is currently only available for Windows and Mac.
+GitHub Desktop Classic is currently only available for Mac.
 If you use Linux you will probably already be familiar with the command line and will be able to use the Command Line version of Git.

 ## What is Version Control and Why Use It?